-The Bachelor of Commerce, Bachelor of Commerce (Marketing and Hospitality), Bachelor of Economics, Bachelor of Commerce/Bachelor of Science, Bachelor of Commerce/Bachelor of Science, Bachelor of Commerce/Bachelor of Laws and Bachelor of Economics/Bachelor of Laws courses require students to have achieved a prescribed standard in Mathematics at the Higher School Certificate, or equivalent, before an offer of a place will be made.
+The Bachelor of Commerce, Bachelor of Commerce (Marketing and Hospitality), Bachelor of Economics and all combined courses offered by the faculty require students to have achieved a prescribed standard in Mathematics at the Higher School Certificate, or equivalent, before an offer of a place will be made.
 In addition, a number of subjects offered in these courses require students to have achieved a prescribed standard in English at the Higher School Certificate, or equivalent, before enrolment in such subjects is permitted.